darksilenxe/GoOTX/README.md

 ## How to use the application

 In my example I'm using `go run otx.go` to excute the code.
 The application will as for your OTX API key.
-If you don't have a key you can create a free account on Alienvault's website.
+If you don't have a key, you can create a free account on Alien Vault's website.

-The application will filter the json data, and create text files based on indicator types.
+The application will filter the json data, and create a text files based on indicator types.
 The text file output will be the resulting values for the selected types.